-The Funds primary investment consists of an interest in the Subsidiary.
-The loan component of the interest in the Subsidiary has been non-interest bearing since 1 October 2009.
+The loan component of the Fund's investment in the Subsidiary has been non-interest bearing since 1 October 2009.
 The Subsidiary's assets and liabilities are non-interest bearing and as such the Fund is not indirectly exposed to interest rate risk.

-At 31 December 2020 the Fund has loans receivable from a third party.
+At 31 December 2021, the Fund has a loan receivable from a third party.
 See note 5.
-The loans carried a fixed rate of interest of 8% per annum.
-On 26 August 2020, the interest rate on the loan was reduced to a fixed rate of interest of 3.5% per annum The Fund is therefore not materially exposed to changes in market interest rates.
+The loan carried a fixed rate of interest of 8% per annum.
+On 26 August 2020, the interest rate on the loan was reduced to a fixed rate of interest of 3.5% per annum.
+The Fund is therefore not materially exposed to changes in market interest rates.